Benny44/QPALM/README.md

 ## Tests

-To run the automated tests, do
+To build the debug version and run the automated tests, do
 ```
-make test BLAS=...
-BLAS_PATH=...
+chmod 755 buildTest.sh
+./buildTest.sh
 ```

 ## Benchmarks (random QPs)